Planting White Clover needs minimal care and love. Learn How to Grow White Clover easily from our ultimate guide.

 Here’s everything you need to know about growing basil indoors

 Interesting Facts about White Clover

 - Its ability to fix nitrogen makes it a quality green manure.
-Very resistant to trampling, it can accompany the grass or even replace it.
+It is resistant to trampling and can accompany the grass or even replace it.

-- Flower nectar is a delight for butterflies, bees and bumble bees.
-Clover flower tea is a nice drink and the leaves are eaten in salads or cooked.
+- Flower nectar is a delight for butterflies, bees, and bumble bees.
+Clover flower tea is an excellent drink; the leaves are eaten in salads or cooked.
 Clover tea is recommended during a cough and cold.

-- White clover is a tough plant, it enriches the soil with nitrogen, but it is difficult to destroy.
+- White clover is a tough plant, it enriches the soil with nitrogen, but it isn’t easy to destroy.